scottdelly/passover/haggadah.md

 My idea of an orange and my intention of affirming lesbians and gay men were transformed.
 Now the story circulates that a MAN stood up after a lecture I delivered and said to me, in anger, that a woman belongs on the bimah as much as an orange on the Seder plate.
 My idea, a woman's words, are attributed to a man, and the affirmation of lesbians and gay men is simply erased.
 Isn't that precisely what's happened over the centuries to women's ideas?”

-## Breaking the Matsah
+## Breaking the Matzah

 **Reader 2**: We have drunk the wine and tasted the special foods of the Passover celebration.
 They symbolize our attachment to the traditions of our culture, to freedom, and to life itself.
-Before we enjoy our feast, let us set aside the first of these symbols, the Matsah, to be the final food of this Passover supper, reminding us of why we are gathered here and what it is we celebrate.
+Before we enjoy our feast, let us set aside the first of these symbols, the Matzah, to be the final food of this Passover supper, reminding us of why we are gathered here and what it is we celebrate.

-[Set some matsah aside, eat it last after desert]
+[Set some matzah aside, eat it last after desert]

 ## The third cup of wine